Edge coloring: Other types

 A partition of the complete bipartite graph K_{4,4} into three forests, showing that it has arboricity three.

 The Thue number of a graph is the number of colors required in an edge coloring meeting the stronger requirement that, in every even-length path, the first and second halves of the path form different sequences of colors.

 The arboricity of a graph is the minimum number of colors required so that the edges of each color have no cycles (rather than, in the standard edge coloring problem, having no adjacent pairs of edges).
 That is, it is the minimum number of forests into which the edges of the graph may be partitioned into.
 Unlike the chromatic index, the arboricity of a graph may be computed in polynomial time.

 List edge-coloring is a problem in which one is given a graph in which each edge is associated with a list of colors, and must find a proper edge coloring in which the color of each edge is drawn from that edge's list.
 The list chromatic index of a graph G is the smallest number k with the property that, no matter how one chooses lists of colors for the edges, as long as each edge has at least k colors in its list, then a coloring is guaranteed to be possible.
 Thus, the list chromatic index is always at least as large as the chromatic index.
-The Dinitz conjecture on the completion of partial Latin squares may be rephrased as the statement that the list edge chromatic number of the complete bipartite graph K_{n,n} equals its edge chromatic number, n.
+The Dinitz theorem on the completion of partial Latin squares may be rephrased as the statement that the list edge chromatic number of the complete bipartite graph K_{n,n} equals its edge chromatic number, n.
 Galvin (1995) resolved the conjecture by proving, more generally, that in every bipartite graph the chromatic index and list chromatic index are equal.
 The equality between the chromatic index and the list chromatic index has been conjectured to hold, even more generally, for arbitrary multigraphs with no self-loops; this conjecture remains open.

 Many other commonly studied variations of vertex coloring have also been extended to edge colorings.
 For instance, complete edge coloring is the edge-coloring variant of complete coloring, a proper edge coloring in which each pair of colors must be represented by at least one pair of adjacent edges and in which the goal is to maximize the total number of colors.
 Strong edge coloring is the edge-coloring variant of strong coloring, an edge coloring in which every two edges with adjacent endpoints must have different colors.
 Strong edge coloring has applications in channel allocation schemes for wireless networks.